shantanu-suman/MoM_Generator/LOCAL_SETUP.md

 # Growth Talk Assistant - Local Setup Guide

-This guide will help you set up and run the Growth Talk Assistant on your local PC with full AI model training capabilities.
+This guide will help you set up and run the Talk Assistant on your local PC with full AI model training capabilities.

 ## Prerequisites